zxj0302/NDS/README.md

 ## TODO:

 1. change to listS for edges
-2. try to use traditional methods (for non-genative weights only methods) and MIP
+2. try to use traditional methods (for non-genative weights only methods)
 3. design output name for each different configuration for the same algorithm
 4. optimize the CEP_QPBO, can use Probe(), Improve() and other (like CEP in the middle) to improve
-5. which one is better, P+BP+I, or P+CEP+I?
-6. what if add many peelings in QPBO process?
+5. what if add many peelings in QPBO process?
-7. QPBO里削减图规模，设置array测试顺序，以及Improve时初始化
+6. QPBO里削减图规模，设置array测试顺序，以及Improve时初始化
-8. dynamic lower_bound and upper_bound, use the CEP to find the bounds better
+7. dynamic lower_bound and upper_bound, use the CEP to find the bounds better

 ---

 ## Contributions (should contain):